FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 All this (and a little more) are below.
 I hope you find it helpful!

-The essential pages for your Minimum Viable Website
+3 essential pages for your Minimum Viable Website

-The basic pages you need to prepare before you hit publish happen to be “evergreen.”
+The three basic pages you need to prepare before you hit publish happen to be “evergreen.”
 That means you’ll create them once and won’t need to change them much over time.

 Here’s what to focus on creating this week:

-• Your Home page
+1. Your Home page (your pitch)

-• Your About page
+2. Your About page (your credibility)

-• Your Contact page
+3. Your Contact page (your accessibility)

-Those pages are important and can be the next thing you tackle once you’ve made your site live.
+Those pages are important, and can be the next thing you tackle once you’ve made your site live.

 Let’s look at each of these essential pages individually: